-Pilkington Eclipse AdvantageTM Low-E Glass should be washed, with the coating side up, in a rotating drum brush flat glass washing and drying machine.
-Pilkington recommends using a detergent solution of hot 50-60°C (120 to 140°F) clean water and a commercial detergent designed for glass washing.
+Pilkington Solar-E[TM] glass should be washed, with the coating side up, in a rotating cylindrical brush, flat glass washing and drying machine.
+Pilkington recommends using a detergent solution of hot 50-60°C (120-140°F) clean water and a commercial detergent designed for glass washing.
 The final rinsing should be with clean deionized water heated to at least 43°C (110°F).
 As with all washing machines, either the water should be changed on a routine basis or a continuous overflow system should be used.
 Drying air should be filtered and controlled in such a manner so as not to leave water droplets on the glass surfaces.

 Polypropylene brush rolls are recommended for glass washing machines.
 Nylon brushes must be properly adjusted to avoid the possibility of coated surface damage.
-When selecting the proper brush for washing Pilkington Eclipse AdvantageTM Low-E Glass, consider that polypropylene brushes usually have a lower coefficient of friction, and are softer, and more flexible than nylon.
-Brush height settings should be such that only the bristle tips sweep the glass surface, rather than the sides of the bristles, uniformly across the glass width.
+When selecting the proper brush for washing Pilkington Solar-E[TM] glass, consider that polypropylene brushes usually have a lower coefficient of friction, and are softer, and more flexible than nylon.
+Note: the hardness of the pyrolytic Pilkington Solar-E[TM] coating means that standard glass washing machine brushes can be used without need for the special soft material brushes typically used with the softer sputtered low-e coatings.
+Brush height settings should be such that only the bristle tips, rather than the sides of the bristles, sweep the glass surface uniformly across the glass width.